- About Us

 - HUM 805 - Special Topics (5)

-Note: required courses from the second list can be fulfilled via accelerated undergraduate courses, directed studies, or relevant course offerings taken in other departments or faculties.
+Required courses from the second list can be fulfilled via accelerated undergraduate courses, directed studies, or relevant course offerings taken in other departments or faculties (see note).

 Submit a thesis giving evidence of independent research and critical abilities